dCache/dcache/docs/TheBook/src/main/markdown/config-qos-engine.md

 >
 >   **Use the QoS transition to change existing disk+tape files to tape.**

+### Changing pool tags

+If a pool's tags are used to determine replica distribution (based on the storage unit definition of `onlyOneCopyPer`) and these are changed, QoS will not automatically force the pool to be scanned immediately upon restart (it will just be scheduled for a restart scan based on the defined grace period).

+>   If it is desirable to rescan a pool's replicas immediately after its
+>   tags have been changed, this must be done manually (see above).

 ### Troubleshooting operations

 Intervention to rectify qos handling should hopefully be needed infrequently;